ibm-cloud-docs/EventStreams/connecting_cos.md

 # Connecting {{site.data.keyword.messagehub}} to {{site.data.keyword.cos_full_notm}} by using the Kubernetes Service
 {: #cos_connector}

-The following task walks you through:
-* Getting the Kafka Connect runtime to run in an {{site.data.keyword.containershort}} cluster.
-* Starting the {{site.data.keyword.cos_full}} Sink Connector to archive data from Kafka topics in {{site.data.keyword.messagehub}} to an instance of the {{site.data.keyword.cos_full}} service.
+Get the Kafka Connect runtime to run in an {{site.data.keyword.containershort}} cluster.
+Then, start the {{site.data.keyword.cos_full}} Sink Connector to archive data from Kafka topics in {{site.data.keyword.messagehub}} to an instance of the {{site.data.keyword.cos_full}} service.
+{: shortdesc}

 The Connector consumes batches of messages from Kafka and uploads the message data as objects to a bucket in the Cloud {{site.data.keyword.cos_short}} service.

-Complete the following steps to get set up:
-{: shortdesc}

 ## Step 1.
 Install the prerequisites
 {: #step1_install_prereqs}